All Kubecost Plans & Pricing

 Estimate

-Kubecost uses custom pricing as of June 2026 with 3 plans available.
+Kubecost uses custom pricing as of July 2026 with 3 plans available.
 Contact Kubecost directly for a personalized quote.
 Plan: Foundations (free).
 Enterprise pricing is available on request.
-Pricing depends on your chosen tier, contract length, and negotiated discounts.
+The median contract is $65,000/year based on 3 third-party buyer reports.

 Use the interactive pricing calculator to estimate your exact cost based on team size and requirements.